 There are so many variables to baking it’s impossible to lay down a set of rules that, when followed, will result in the same loaf each time.
 It just won’t happen.
 The best we can do is increase the consistency of creating great bread.
 Every loaf won’t be the same, every crust won’t shine the same way, and every crumb structure won’t line up the same way, but we do our best to stay consistent and make the most excellent bread we can.
 And in the very end of things, bread is bread; it’s a staple of food that’s been around for almost as long as we have.
 It’s meant to provide sustenance and nourishment, not sit on the wall like art.

 With all that said, I still search… I still work at my process and my technique.
 I always read and research.
 That’s part of the fun for me as a home baker; it’s a science experiment that never ends and one that makes me and others around me happy to eat the results.

 In this entry, I baked upwards of 8 loaves over the past few weeks with the following process in search of that great bread.
-Testing, reading, experimenting and talking bread with some of you out there (hat tip to the ever helpful Margie).
+Testing, reading, experimenting and talking bread with some of you out there (hat tip to the ever-helpful Margie).
 All this research and experimentation has produced some of the best loaves I’ve churned out yet.
-The following entry catalogs my findings with increased autolyse times, decreased pre-fermented flour, and building more strength at the front of the process instead of later during bulk fermentation.
+The following entry catalogs my findings with increased autolyse time, decreased pre-fermented flour, and building more strength at the front of the process instead of later during bulk fermentation.

 Thoughts on increasing autolyse